-If you’re keen to invest in your future in the Las Vegas real estate and buy before prices become out of reach, you must peruse till the end.
+If you’re keen to invest in the Las Vegas real estate and buy before prices become out of reach in 2020, you must peruse till the end.
 The Las Vegas real estate market is as hot as the desert heat in Nevada and the time to buy a Las Vegas property is now.
-The first half of 2018 saw a huge increase in the demand for housing in Las Vegas, Nevada.
+The first half of 2019 saw a huge increase in the demand for housing in Las Vegas, Nevada.

 The high demand was followed by an increase in population, as well as an overall improvement of the economy in the area.
 All these factors have had a huge impact on the Las Vegas housing market, which is considered one of the hottest markets in the US at the moment.